 sgx_fopen_auto_key is similar to the C file API fopen.
-It creates a new Protected File or opens an existing Protected File created with a previous call to sgx_fopen_auto_key.
+It creates a new Protected File or opens an existing Protected File created with a previous call to sgx fopen auto key.
 Regular files cannot be opened with this API.

-For more details about this API and its parameters, check the ${\tt fopen}$ documentation.
+For more details about this API and its parameters, check the fopen documentation.